 When we first started homeschooling, one of the exciting aspects for me was anticipating all the wonderful things that the twins would learn.
-I thought about teaching them to read confidently, spell correctly & speak clearly.
+I thought about teaching them to read confidently, spell correctly and speak clearly.
 I imagined them being able to do lengthy math calculations in their heads without reaching for a single piece of paper, something I hoped to eventually do as well.

 Obviously, in home teaching the family spends a lot of time together, giving everyone many opportunities for interaction throughout the day.
-This is a great thing, of course, but at first I found that my patience with the twins was severely lacking & definitely needed improvement.
+This is a great thing, of course, but at first I found that my patience with the twins was severely lacking and definitely needed improvement.

-I regret gritting my teeth & shaking my head one afternoon during a particularly frustrating math lesson as one of the boys simply couldn't understand the concept of one-fourth.
+I regret gritting my teeth and shaking my head one afternoon during a particularly frustrating math lesson as one of the boys simply couldn't understand the concept of one-fourth.
 "One OVER four," I snipped.
 "One divided by four."
 I'll never forget the forlorn look on that round little seven-year-old face when I spoke those words.
 As soon as the words whipped out of my mouth, I felt horrible.
 My tone had been harsh, and immediately I knew that I was wrong.
 I ran to my bedroom, shut the door and begged the Lord to forgive me.
-I also asked Him to help me & to deliver me from any anger that I had in my life.
+I also asked Him to help me and to deliver me from any anger that I had in my life.

-Over time -- lots of time -- and amidst countless blunders, things got better & I began to see that the Lord truly delivered me from anger that I had let fester over the years.
+Over time -- lots of time -- and amidst countless blunders, things got better and I began to see that the Lord truly delivered me from anger that I had let fester over the years.
 Completely, lavishly - I was forgiven by God!

 We continued to work on and cultivate the various subjects pertaining to school, but again -- that wasn't necessarily the hard part.
 The hard part for me was learning different character lessons.